BIMIB-DISCo/J-Space.jl/README.md

 - `path_to_save_plot`.
 A string,  path of the folder where the output plots should be saved
 - `Generate_graph`.
 Integer, if 0 the user should inser the graph of the dynamics as an adjacency matrix.
 If 1 J-SPACE generate a regular lattice, the paramenters of such lattice are specified in the file "Paramenters.toml".
 - `Tree_Newick`.
 Integer, if 1  the phylogenentic tree of the cells is saved as newick file.
-- `Final_configuration.` if 1 return the plot of the final configuration of the lattice.
+- `Final_configuration`.
+Integer,  if 1 return the plot of the final configuration of the lattice.
-- `Driver_list`. if 1 returns the list of the driver mutations
+- `Driver_list`.
+Integer,  if 1 returns the list of the driver mutations
-- `Driver_Tree`. if 1 returns the tree of the driver mutations
+- `Driver_Tree`.
+Integer, if 1 returns the tree of the driver mutations
-- `Single_cell_fasta`. if 1 save the fasta of the GT sequences of the sampled cells
+- `Single_cell_fasta`.
+Integer, if 1 save the fasta of the GT sequences of the sampled cells
-- `Single_cell_noise`. if 0  the sequencing experiment is not performed, if 1 it returns the FASTQ  files of the reads and SAM files with noise  , if 2 it returns the FASTQ  files of the reads, the SAM files with noise and without noise.
+- `Single_cell_noise`.
+Integer, if 0  the sequencing experiment is not performed, if 1 it returns the FASTQ  files of the reads and SAM files with noise  , if 2 it returns the FASTQ  files of the reads, the SAM files with noise and without noise.
-- `Alignment`. if 1 it returns the GT aligment file in ALN format.
+- `Alignment`.
+Integer, if 1 it returns the GT aligment file in ALN format.
-- `VAF_GT`. if 1 it returns the VAF of the sampled cells  (working only if isa is used).
+- `VAF_GT`.
+Integer, if 1 it returns the VAF of the sampled cells  (working only if isa is used).
-- `Bulk_noise`. if 1 it returns an approximate bulk experiment not using ART (working only if isa is used).
+- `Bulk_noise`.
+Integer, if 1 it returns an approximate bulk experiment not using ART (working only if isa is used).
-- `Time_of_sampling` insert an array of times.
+- `Time_of_sampling`.
+Integer,  insert an array of real value that are the times.
 J-SPACE perform the plot of the state of the lattice in that times.
 - `Dynamic_Clonal_genotype`. if 1 plots the dynamics of the clonal genotypes.
 - `Graph_configuration`. if 1  returns the plot of the state of the lattice.